-Fuses and minature circuit breakers inside consumer units work in exactly the same way; they are designed to protect the cables, nothing more.
+Fuses and minature circuit breakers inside consumer units work the same way.
+They are designed to protect the cables, nothing else.

-Humans become sensitive to mains voltage at milliamps and that is why an rcd will trip somewhere before the 30ma threshold to protect human life.
-The smallest fuse you can install in a plug top is 3000ma (3 amp) .
-The smallest sized circuit breaker inside a consumer unit is 6000ma (6 amp)
+Humans become sensitive to mains voltage at milliamps.
+An rcd will trip below the 30ma threshold to protect human life.
+The smallest fuse you can install in a plug top is 3 amp (3000ma) .
+The smallest sized circuit breaker inside a consumer unit is 6 amp (6000ma).

 How rcds operate

 An rcd works on the principle that what leaves should return.
-So when you turn your kettle on, power is drawn through the flex, through the switch, element and then returns back to the source.
-If the kettle developed a fault (usually the element starting to break down) some of the current would not return because it is leaking through the faulty element.
-So, in this scenerio on an installation without an rcd – there could be an electrical charge present on the casing posing a risk to anyone who uses it.
+Turn your kettle on, power travels through the flex, through the switch, element and returns back to the source.
+If the kettle developed a fault (the element started to fail); some of the current would be missing.
+Due to the leak through the faulty element some current would be missing.
+In an installation without an rcd this could mean an electrical charge poses a risks to its users.
+The greater the current leaking, the greater the risk to anyone operating it.

 An rccb is an rcd that incorporates switching.

-RCBOs offer earth leakage protection with built in overload protection (just like a fuse and minature circuit breaker provides).
-This type of devide offers the best protection from earth faults for two reasons:
+RCBOs offer protection with built in overload protection.
+This type of devide offers the best protection from earth faults for two reasons:.

-2. In the event of a fault it is clear what could be causing the problem because items (or the wiring to them) will not work.
+- In fault situations it’s clear what circuit is causing the problem because items (or the wiring to them) won’t work.

 FCURCD is a connection unit that incorporates a fuse and rcd.
-It’s common to see these for powering a device where the main consumer unit is not protected, or someone has taken the view that two rcds are better than one.
+These power devices if the main consumer unit doesn’t contain an rcd.
+Some designers have the view that two rcds are better than one for protection.

 A Socket RCD (or SRCD) is a socket outlet that incorporates earth leakage protection.
-In the event of earth current leaking then it could be the device inside the socket that operates, or the one from where the supply is being taken from (assuming the distribution board is equipped with one).
+In the event earth current leaks; the device inside the socket may operate.
+If rcd protection is at the distribution board that could operate in the first instance.

-These devices provide a small time frame from when the fault is detected to when it operates.
+Provide a small time frame from detection to tripping time.
 The idea is to allow an rcd closer to the source of the problem to operate first.

-Scientists state continuous current of 40ma can cause an interruption of the cardiac cycle when a person comes in to contact with mains voltage.
+Scientists state continuous current of 40ma can cause an interruption of the cardiac cycle.
+This could happen if a person came in to contact with mains voltage.

-RCDs fitted inside domestic and commercial premises are designed to disconnect the power within 40 milliseconds to help prevent the risk of cardiac arrest.
+RCDs are designed to trip within 40 milliseconds to help prevent the risk of cardiac arrest.

 The outcome of a shock will depend on which parts are in contact with the mains.
 It is for this reason portable appliance testing hand held equipment is important.
-Holding a kettle or drill correctly means having a firm grip with s piece of equipment that has live parts enclosed.
+Holding a kettle or drill means having a firm grip with a piece of equipment that has live parts enclosed.

-It is generally understood that a shock of 30ma would be unpleasant although unlikely to cause permanent harm to a human.
-It is for this reason rcds are designed to remove the power just before this level should occur.
+A shock of 30ma would be unpleasant although unlikely to cause permanent harm to a human.
+It is for this reason rcds are designed to remove the power below this level.

 Pain increased.
 Electrical current of 20ma and above is believed to cause altered breathing.

-Cardiac cycle disturbance likely to occur at this level.
+Cardiac cycle disturbance occurance.
 Higher current flow means greater risk of burns and cardiac arrest.

-Rcds and RCBOs increase the chance of survival, because they are designed to operate before the amount or current (and the time it is present) from becoming fatal.
+Rcds and RCBOs increase the chance of survival.
+They are designed to operate prior to the amount or current (and the time it is present) from becoming fatal.

 How rcds help prevent fire

 The fire service attend thousands of fires – many a result of faulty apppliances and wiring.
-Research has discovered earth faults (that is current leaking somewhere it shouldn’t be) as low as 100ma can cause ignition and fire.
-An rcd working correctly will limit the amount of current and the time it is allowed to travel therefore reducing the risk of fire.
+Earth faults (current leaking) as low as 100ma can cause ignition and fire.
+An rcd will limit the amount of current allowed to travel therefore reducing the risk of fire.

 Appliances in order of highest fire risk: